Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 Technique:

-The wound cavity is filled tightly with a swab, which is left for a while.
-The method allows you to buy time and prepare for a more adequate method of stopping bleeding.
+The wound cavity is filled tightly with a tampon, which is left for some time.
+The method allows you to gain time and prepare for a more adequate method of stopping bleeding.

-For twisting, use a special tourniquet or rubber tube, belt, piece of cloth, scarf.
+For twisting, use a special tourniquet or rubber tube, a belt, a piece of cloth, or a scarf.
 The object used for twisting is loosely tied at the desired level.
-A plank, stick, etc. is inserted into the formed loop.
-Then, by rotating the inserted object, the loop is twisted until the bleeding stops completely.
-After that, a plank or stick is fixed to the limb.
-The procedure is painful, so it is better to put something under the spin knot.
-When twisting the dangers, the procedures and complications are similar to those when applying a tourniquet.
+A board, stick, etc. is inserted into the formed loop.
+Then, rotating the inserted object, the loop is tightened until the bleeding stops completely.
+After which the board or stick is fixed to the limb.
+The procedure is painful, so it is better to put something under the twist knot.
+When twisting, the dangers of the procedure and complications are similar to those when applying a tourniquet.

 The method is indicated to stop bleeding during surgery.
-The Billroth clamp is used as a hemostatic forceps.
-Vessel clamp is used briefly to prepare for the final method of stopping bleeding, more often ligation of the vessel.
+A Billroth clamp is used as a hemostatic clamp.
+Vessel clamping is used briefly to prepare for the final method of stopping bleeding, most often ligation of the vessel.

-1. Take self-protection measures for people who care for a bleeding victim.
-It is necessary to wear rubber gloves, avoid getting blood on the mucous membranes and skin, especially if they are damaged.
+1. Take measures to protect yourself for people who are helping a bleeding victim.
+It is necessary to wear rubber gloves and avoid getting blood on the mucous membranes and skin, especially if they are damaged.
 This is the prevention of various infectious diseases (viral hepatitis, HIV, etc.).

-2. If the bleeding is massive, be sure to call an ambulance or take the victim to a medical facility on your own, after temporarily stopping the bleeding.
+2. If the bleeding is massive, be sure to call an ambulance or take the victim to a medical facility yourself, having first temporarily stopped the bleeding.

-3. Stop bleeding using the methods listed above, depending on the type and location of the bleeding.
+3. Stop bleeding using the methods listed above depending on the type and location of bleeding.

-For this, the following is required.
-Give the victim a horizontal position.
-In case of massive blood loss, fainting of the victim should be laid so that the head is lower than the body.
-Raise the upper and lower limbs, thereby increasing the flow to vital organs (brain, lungs, kidneys, etc.).
-With preserved consciousness and no damage to the abdominal organs, you can give the victim tea, mineral or ordinary water to drink, and help replenish fluid loss from the body.
+For this you need the following.
+Place the victim in a horizontal position.
+In case of massive blood loss or fainting, place the victim in such a way that the head is lower than the body.
+They raise the upper and lower limbs, thereby increasing the flow to vital organs (brain, lungs, kidneys, etc.).
+If consciousness is preserved and there is no damage to the abdominal organs, you can give the victim tea, mineral or ordinary water, which will help replenish fluid loss from the body.

-Plain bandage on the wound easily stops bleeding.
-It is enough just to raise the injured limb above the torso and the bleeding decreases.
+Regular bandage on the wound easily stops bleeding.
+It is enough just to raise the injured limb above the body and the bleeding decreases.
 At the same time, blood flow to the wound decreases, pressure in the vessels decreases, which contributes to the rapid formation of a blood clot, closure of the vessel and cessation of bleeding.

 Venous bleeding

-To stop bleeding you need: pressure bandage.
-Apply several layers of gauze over the wound, a dense ball of cotton wool and tightly bandage.
-This leads to the fact that under the bandage in the vessels, the blood turns into blood clots, which reliably stop the bleeding.
-Of particular danger are bleeding from large veins of the neck and chest, in which negative pressure is normal.
-And if they are damaged, air can enter them, which can subsequently cause blockage of the vital vessels of the lungs, heart, brain and lead to death.
-Therefore, in case of bleeding from large venous vessels, a tight hermetic bandage should be applied.
-And if the bandage is completely saturated with blood, it should not be removed, another clean one should be applied over it.
+To stop bleeding you need to: pressure bandage.
+Place several layers of gauze over the wound, a thick wad of cotton wool and bandage tightly.
+This leads to the fact that under the bandage in the vessels the blood turns into blood clots, which reliably stop the bleeding.
+Of particular danger are bleeding from large veins of the neck and chest, which normally have negative pressure.
+And if they are damaged, air can enter them, which can subsequently cause blockage of vital vessels in the lungs, heart, brain and lead to death.
+Therefore, in case of bleeding from large venous vessels, a tight, airtight bandage should be applied.
+And if the bandage is completely saturated with blood, you should not remove it; you should put another clean one on top of it.

 If the bleeding is small, it is possible to stop it with a pressure bandage.
-When bleeding from a large artery, finger pressure of the vessel in the wound is used to immediately stop the bleeding for the period of tourniquet preparation.
-Bleeding is stopped by applying a clamp to the bleeding vessel and a tight tamponade of the wound is carried out with a sterile napkin.
-The clamp can only be used by a surgeon or an experienced paramedic.
-Also, for an emergency stop of bleeding, pressure is applied to the artery throughout.
+When bleeding from a large artery, finger pressure on the vessel in the wound is used to immediately stop the bleeding while the tourniquet is being prepared.
+Stop bleeding by applying a clamp to the bleeding vessel and tightly tamponade the wound with a sterile napkin.
+The clamp should only be used by a surgeon or an experienced paramedic.
+Also, to urgently stop bleeding, pressing the artery along its length is used.
 The arteries are pressed against the underlying bone formations.
-Stopping bleeding with finger pressure is only done as a short-term measure.
+Stopping bleeding with finger pressure is performed only as a short-term measure.

-For a person providing assistance, this method requires great physical strength and patience.
-However, the method helps to gain time for setting up a more reliable method - tourniquet.
-The artery is usually pressed with the thumb, palm, fist.
+For the person providing assistance, this method requires great physical strength and patience.
+However, the method helps to gain time for setting up a more reliable method - tourniquet application.
+The artery is usually pressed with a thumb, palm, or fist.
 The femoral and brachial arteries are most easily pressed.

 And so, the methods used to temporarily stop arterial bleeding are as follows:

-1) finger pressing of the vessel in the wound;
+1) finger pressure of the vessel in the wound;

 2) pressing the artery throughout;